Bookkeeping Ledger in Accounting

 Ledgers Accounts and Double Entry Bookkeeping

 The general ledger acts as the central hub of the double-entry bookkeeping system.
 This system is based on the fundamental accounting equation: Assets = Liabilities + Equity.
-Every financial transaction affects at least two accounts within the general ledger, ensuring that this equation remains in balance.
+Every financial transaction affects at least two accounts within the general ledger, ensuring this equation remains balanced.

-This dual recording of each financial transaction ensures accuracy and helps in detecting errors.
+This dual recording of each financial transaction ensures accuracy and helps detect errors.
 By examining the general ledger, one can see the full financial picture of a business, understanding its assets, how they are financed (through liabilities or equity), and the results of its operations (revenues and expenses).

 Main Ledger Accounts